// Features

 Branch system prompts are set at fork time by selecting a template from the template selector in the fork modal.
 Templates are fetched from GET /chat/api/templates and appear as options in the dropdown.
 If no template is selected, the branch inherits the chat's default system prompt.

-Switching branches automatically restores the target branch's system prompt in the canvas state so subsequent messages on that branch use the correct prompt.
+Switching branches updates the client-side canvas state to use the target branch's system prompt so subsequent messages on that branch are composed with the correct prompt.
+The restore is purely client-side; the server does not emit a prompt-restore event.

 Note: System prompt overrides apply per-branch.
 Changing the chat-level system prompt does not affect branches that have an override already set.